 Frosty's Winter Wonderland

 Though the story doesn't seem like it's for kids, they will still enjoy the animation and exaggerated characters.
 Even the adults will chuckle at the thought of Frosty the Snowman's marriage being threatened by a jealous Jack Frost, who is voiced wickedly by Paul Frees.
 Frosty, voiced by Jackie Vernon, is a character that kids have related to for decades.
 The movie arrived in 1976 and features two great screen legends; Andy Griffith, best known as Andy Taylor in The Andy Griffith Show, and Shelley Winters, who won two Oscars for A Patch of Blue and The Diary of Anne Frank.
-Griffith is the narrator and Winters voices Frosty's wife.
+Griffith is the narrator and Winters is the voice as Frosty's wife.

 Jack Frost Gets Jealous

 The Smurf's Holiday Celebration

 The Smurfs are bound to put a smile on any kid's face during the holiday season with The Smurf's Holiday Celebration.
 They are so cute, but their stories are full of action.
 At times, the creatures that threaten the lovable Smurfs might not make some of the youngest kids too happy.
 Though parents may want to keep a watchful eye, a happy ending is sure to put a pleasant smile back on kid's faces.

 Produced in the late 1980s, the story follows the little blue creatures.
 It is another old but good movie that entertains.
 The producers combined two of their holiday shows from the television series and made one silly holiday movie with clever and funny Christmas songs like "Goodness Makes the Badness Go Away" and "'Tis the Season to Be Smurfy."